alberehap/Project-ML/README.md

 Ridge Regression -->	L2 regularization
 Lasso Regression -->	L1 regularization with feature selection Elastic Net	Combination of --> L1 & L2 regularization

+## Results Summary

+-All four models were successfully trained and evaluated.
+-Regularized models required feature scaling for optimal performance.
+-Elastic Net required increased iterations and stronger regularization to converge properly.
+-Final comparison was done using R² Score and RMSE.

+# How to run?